Multicenter Comparison of Radionuclide Calibrators and SPECT/CT Protocols for Quantitative 177Lu Imaging in Clinical Practice: Image Calibration Factor Calculation

 The two methods showed differences of up to 7\%, depending on the camera type and acquisition and reconstruction protocols.
 In most cases, ICFs determined using the large volume method were 1 to 5\% lower.
 However, for the Starguide systems, the large volume ICF was up to 3\% higher.
 Since the cylinder ICFs are used to calculate the RCs for the NEMA phantom, this choice of VOI will also affect the RC calculation.
 Consistency in the ICF calculation method is therefore crucial when comparing RCs of different systems.

 In this study, the small-volume method was preferred, even though it is harder to implement and slightly less robust than the large-volume method.
-First, the Starguide images showed a visual septal penetration pattern due to the fixed collimator not being optimized for 208 keV photons (Figure \ref{fig:septal_penetration}).
-Using the large-volume method increases the proportion of septal penetration to true counts and thus overestimates the ICF.
+First, the Starguide images showed a visual septal penetration pattern due to the fixed collimator not being optimized for 208 keV photons (Figure \ref{fig:septal_penetration}) so using the large-volume method increases the proportion of septal penetration to true counts .
 Second, the large-volume method includes voxels that contain much more scatter than primary photons, which might result in suboptimal scatter correction when using window-based methods.
 Finally, the large-volume method includes counts that are incorrectly placed outside of the attenuation map of the phantom (spill-out), therefore leading to incorrect attenuation correction.
-In contrast, the small-volume method only uses the uniform region of the cylinder, where all corrections should perform optimally.
+In contrast, the small-volume method only uses the uniform region of the cylinder, which reduces the effect of septal penetration, only includes areas with significant photopeak counts, and avoids spill-out.